Ford Mustang: Circuit racing

 In 1997, Tommy Kendall's Roush-prepared Mustang won a record 11 consecutive races in Trans-Am to secure his third straight driver's championship.

 Mustangs compete in the SCCA World Challenge, with Brandon Davis winning the 2009 GT driver's championship.
 Mustangs competed in the now-defunct Grand-Am Road Racing Ford Racing Mustang Challenge for the Miller Cup series.

 Ford won championships in the Grand-Am Road Racing Continental Tire Sports Car Challenge for the 2005, 2008, and 2009 seasons with the Mustang FR500C and GT models.
 In 2004, Ford Racing retained Multimatic Motorsports to design, engineer, build and race the Mustang FR500C turn-key race car.
 In 2005, Scott Maxwell and David Empringham took the driver's title.
 In 2010, the next-generation Mustang race car was known as the Boss 302R.
 It took its maiden victory at Barber Motorsports Park in early 2011, with drivers Scott Maxwell and Joe Foster.

 In 2012, Jack Roush Jr and Billy Johnson won the Continental Tire Sports Car Challenge race at the Daytona International Speedway opening race of the 50th Anniversary Rolex 24 At Daytona weekend in a Mustang Boss 302R.

 In 2016, Multimatic Motorsports won the IMSA CTSCC drivers' and manufacturers' titles with the S550-based Shelby GT350R-C, driven by Scott Maxwell and Billy Johnson.

+On July 27, 2023, Ford announced that the 7th Generation Mustang would have its own spec-racing series called Mustang Challenge, sanctioned by the IMSA.

 Stock car racing

 Dick Trickle won 67 short-track oval feature races in 1972, a US national record for wins in a single season.

-In 2010 the Ford Mustang became Ford's Car of Tomorrow for the NASCAR Nationwide Series with full-time racing of the Mustang beginning in 2011.
+In 2010, the Ford Mustang became Ford's Car of Tomorrow for the NASCAR Nationwide Series with full-time racing of the Mustang beginning in 2011.
 This opened a new chapter in both the Mustang's history and Ford's history.
 NASCAR insiders expected to see Mustang racing in NASCAR Sprint Cup by 2014 (the model's 50th anniversary).
 The NASCAR vehicles are not based on production models but are a silhouette racing car with decals that give them a superficial resemblance to road cars.
 Carl Edwards won the first-ever race with a NASCAR-prepped Mustang on April 8, 2011, at the Texas Motor Speedway.

 Ford Mustangs have also raced in the NASCAR Xfinity Series since 2010.

 Ford Mustangs are driven in the NASCAR Whelen Euro Series also.

 Ford Mustangs have been track-raced in the NASCAR Cup Series since 2019, replacing the discontinued Ford Fusion.